-- G: Single family home located in one of the watersheds listed in Appendix C or directly discharging to one of the 303(d) segments listed in Appendix E Single family home that disturbs five (5) or more acres of land Single family residential audivisions located in one of the watersheds listed in Appendix C or directly discharging to one of the 303(d) segments listed in Appendix E Single family residential audivisions located in one of the watersheds listed in Appendix C Single family residential audivisions that involve soil disturbances of between one (1) and five (5) acres of land with greater than 25% impervious cover at total site build-out Single family residential subdivisions that involve soil disturbances of tex 5) or more acres of land, and single family residential subdivisions that involve soil disturbances of tex 5) acres that are part of a larger common plan of development or sale that will ultimately disturb five or more acres of land Multi-family residential developments; includes duplexes, townhomes, condominiums, senior housing complexes, apartment complexes, and mobile home parks Airports - Airports - Amusement parks - Breweries, cideries, and wineries, including establishments constructed on agricultural land Campgrounds - prounds eries that include the construction or reconstruction of impervious area (>5% of disturbed Cem area) or alter the hydrology from pre to post development conditions Commercial developments - Commercial developments Churches and other places of worship Construction of a barn or other agricultural building (e.g. silo) and structural practices as identified in Table II in the "Agricultural Management Practices Catalog for Nonpoint Source Pollution in New York State" that include the construction or reconstruction of impervious area, excluding projects that involve soil disturbances of less than five acres.
-Golf courses Institutional development; includes hospitals, prisons, schools and colleges Industrial facilities; includes houstrial parks Landfills Municipal facilities; includes holway gargages transfer statione office buildings.
-DOTM's under
+- G: Single family home located in one of the watersheds listed in Appendix C or directly discharging to one of the 303(d) segments listed in Appendix E Single family home that disturbs five (5) or more acres of land Single family residential audivisions located in one of the watersheds listed in Appendix C or directly discharging to one of the 303(d) segments listed in Appendix E Single family residential audivisions located in one of the watersheds listed in Appendix C Single family residential audivisions that involve soil disturbances of between one (1) and five (5) acres of land with greater than 25% impervious cover at total site build-out Single family residential subdivisions that involve soil disturbances of less than twe (5) acres that are part of a larger common plan of development or sale that will ultimately disturb five or more acres of land Multi-family residential developments; includes duplexes, townhomes, condominiums, senior housing complexes, apartment complexes, and mobile home parks - Airports Amusement parks - Breweries, cideries, and wineries, including establishments constructed on agricultural land Campgrounds - Campgrounds Cometeries that include the construction or reconstruction of impervious area (>5% of disturbed area) or alter the hydrology from pre to post development conditions Commercial developments Cem - Commercial developments Churches and other places of worship Construction of a barn or other agricultural building (e.g. silo) and structural practices as identified in Table II in the "Agricultural Management Practices Catalog for Nonpoint Source Pollution in New York State" that include the construction or reconstruction of impervious area, excluding projects that involve soil disturbances of less than five acres.
+Golf courses Institutional development; includes hospitals, prisons, schools and colleges Industrial facilities; includes industrial parks Landfills Municipal facilities: includes hideuse acress

-- Unicipal facilities: includes highway garages, transfer stations, office buildings, POTW's, water treatment plants, and water storage tanks Office complexes Playgrounds that include the construction or reconstruction of impervious area - Sports complexes - Racetracks; includes racetracks with earthen (dirt) surface Road construction or reconstruction, including roads constructed as part of the construction activities listed in Table 1
+- Municipal facilities: includes highway garages, transfer stations, office buildings, POTW's, water treatment plants, and water storage tanks - Office complexes Playgrounds that include the construction or reconstruction of impervious area - Sports complexes - Racetracks; includes racetracks with earthen (dirt) surface Road construction or reconstruction, including roads constructed as part of the construction activities listed in Table 1